U.S. Bank Stadium: Major events

+National Football League

-On May 20, 2014, the NFL awarded Minneapolis Super Bowl LII, beating out bids by Indianapolis and New Orleans for the game.
+On May 20, 2014, the NFL awarded Minneapolis Super Bowl LII, beating bids by Indianapolis and New Orleans for the game.
 On November 14, 2014, the NCAA announced the stadium would host the men's basketball Final Four in 2019.
 In May 2015, Governor Mark Dayton announced a bid to host the College Football Playoff National Championship in 2020.
 However, on November 4, 2015, it was announced that the game was awarded to New Orleans.
 This was the first losing bid for a major sporting event offered to be held at the stadium.
 On July 20, 2016, it was announced that U.S. Bank Stadium and Minneapolis would host the 2017, 2018, and 2019 summer X Games.
 The stadium was going to host in 2020 as well but the event was canceled due to the COVID-19 pandemic.

 The first NFL game at the stadium was the Week 3 preseason game against the San Diego Chargers on August 28, 2016.
 Although the Vikings scored first with a field goal, the Chargers scored the first touchdown in the new stadium.
 The Vikings ultimately won, 23–10.

 The first NFL regular season win at the stadium was on September 18, 2016 by the Vikings against the Green Bay Packers by a score of 17–14.

 The AMA Supercross Championship hosts a round at U.S. Bank Stadium since 2017.
 The Metrodome had last hosted an AMA Supercross round in 2013.

 U.S. Bank Stadium hosted its first playoff game, an NFC divisional game, on January 14, 2018, as the Vikings hosted the New Orleans Saints.
 The Vikings won the game 29–24 on a last second 61-yard catch by wide receiver Stefon Diggs, in a play that became known as the Minneapolis Miracle.
 The Vikings then advanced to the NFC Championship game against the Philadelphia Eagles in Philadelphia's Lincoln Financial Field, where the Vikings lost 38–7, costing the Vikings the chance to become the first NFL team to play a Super Bowl in its own home stadium.

-Super Bowl LII was played at the stadium on February 4, 2018 between the Philadelphia Eagles and the New England Patriots with the Eagles winning 41-33 for their first Super Bowl win.
+Super Bowl LII was played at the stadium on February 4, 2018 between the Philadelphia Eagles and the New England Patriots with the Eagles winning 41–33 for their first Super Bowl win.

+Basketball

+U.S. Bank Stadium hosted the Final Four of the 2019 NCAA Division I men's basketball tournament.
+The Virginia Cavaliers defeated the Texas Tech Red Raiders 85–77 to win their first NCAA basketball title.